Raylow00/Flask-Blogapp/README.md

 # blogapp
-This is a blogging app done in Flask.
-Based on multiple tutorials from different sources.
-Aimed at learning Flask.
+A simple blogging app done in Flask.

 Users can:
 - create account to start writing posts